 1. Preheat oven to 350 degrees F.

 2. Melt butter in a sauté pan over medium heat.
 Add asparagus and leek and sauté for 6-8 minutes, stirring occasionally, until asparagus is slightly tender.
+If leeks start to brown too quickly, turn heat down to medium-low.
 Season with salt and pepper, to taste.

 3. In a medium bowl, whisk together eggs, Greek yogurt, and milk.
 Season with salt and pepper.